PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 : the volume can be mounted as read-write by many nodes.

  `ReadWriteOncePod`
 : the volume can be mounted as read-write by a single Pod.
 Use ReadWriteOncePod access mode if you want to ensure that only one pod across whole cluster can read that PVC or write to it.
-This is only supported for CSI volumes and Kubernetes version 1.22+.
+This is only supported for CSI volumes and PlaidCloud version 1.22+.